carlfriess/DoritOS/report/Report.md

 The process of binding over LMP is slightly more involved than over UMP, but follows the same concept and leverages the identical code in init.

-First, the client creates a new LMP endpoint using `lmp_chan_accept()` and sends this endpoint to init in place of the frame capability which is sent when using UMP.
+First, the client creates a new LMP endpoint using `lmp_chan_accept()` and sends the endpoint capability  to init in place of the frame capability which is sent when using UMP.

-Again init verifies looks up the PID received in the request and drops the request if it is destined for another core, as LMP only works on the same core.
+Again, init verifies the PID received in the request and drops the request if it is destined for another core, as LMP only works on the same core.
 Otherwise init forwards the request and attaches the source PID to the forwarded request.

-Upon receiving the request, the server also creates an LMP endpoint using `lmp_chan_accept()`.
+Upon receiving the request, the server also creates an LMP endpoint by calling `lmp_chan_accept()`.
 Using the PID of the client, it sends the endpoint back, allowing the client to finish the initialisation of it's LMP channel.

 After the client's LMP channel is initialised it sends an acknowledgment to the server over the LMP channel.
-The server then finishes the binding process by sending the same acknowledgment as with UMP using `urpc_send()`, ensuring that the URPC is fully set up.
+The server then finishes the binding process by sending the same acknowledgment as with UMP by means of `urpc_send()`, ensuring that the URPC channel is fully set up.

 ### PID discovery

-The decision to use PIDs for binding was mostly based on the need for a unique identifier of processes, given the lack of a name-server.
+The decision to use PIDs for binding was mostly based on the need for a unique identifier for processes, given the lack of a name-server.
 However, depending on the use-case, the PID of a target process may not be well know.
 To this end, we implemented a simple method for PID discovery by name: `aos_rpc_process_get_pid_by_name(const char *name, domainid_t *pid)`.
 This method is particularly useful when binding to services.
 It uses an RPC call to get an array of all PIDs of running processes.
 It then iterates the array and makes an RPC call for each PID to get the name of the process.

 ### Sending and receiving

-When using UMP, messages are sent and received as describe in the UMP section above.
+When using UMP, messages are sent and received as described in the UMP section above.
 However, when using LMP, the process is much more complex.

-Depending on the length of the buffer to be sent, the buffer is either encoded into the arguments of an LMP message or sent using a shared frame.
-Meaning that in either case only one message is necessary.
+Depending on the length of the buffer to be sent, the buffer is either encoded into the arguments of an LMP message or sent using a shared frame, meaning that in either case only one message is necessary.
 The implementation automatically switches between these functionalities by calling `lmp_send_buffer()` for sending and `lmp_recv_buffer()` for receiving.

 This family of functions is very similar to the `lmp_send_string()` and `lmp_recv_string()` functions described in the LMP section, except that they use optimised implementations of the underlying transport functions (`lmp_send_short_buf_fast()`, `lmp_send_frame_fast()`, etc.), which do not wait for acknowledgments from the receiver.
-This could cause sends to fail if the receiver does not poll for messages quickly enough but the performance loss makes URPC over LMP slower than URPC over UMP, which is unacceptable.
+This could cause sends to fail if the receiver does not poll for messages quickly enough.
+However, the performance loss makes URPC over LMP slower than URPC over UMP, which is unacceptable.

 ### Conclusion

 Overall, the URPC API has proven to be extremely useful and was used in all of our individual projects.
 Most notably, it provides a direct abstraction for sockets in the network stack.
 It is also significantly simpler to use than just bare UMP or LMP channels.

 On the other hand, the API does not support sending capabilities in any way.
-This could be tricky to add, since it isn't supported in UMP either and some involvement of the init process would be necessary.
+This could be tricky to add, since it isn't supported in UMP and some involvement of the init process would be necessary.
 Due to how process management is currently structured, the API also does not support binding with any instance init.
 However, if these features were implemented, the API would provide the ideal foundation to implement functionality such as memory management, which currently uses the `aos_rpc` calls.

 ## TurtleSHELL (Sven Knobloch)